BeingTomGreen/Diablo-3-API/README.md

 ## TODO
 - Refactor how I build $urlPath in makeCURLCall() to not use str_replace, will probably have to refactor how I build URLs
 - See if the timezone require in the authenticated calls has to be GMT, if not provide means of changing it
+- Add If-Modified-Since headers to save API tokens
+- See why authenticated calls don't return an error with bogus keys, is there an issue with my code, or do the treat invalid keys as an un-authed request?

 ## License
 This is free and unencumbered software released into the public domain.
 See UNLICENSE for more details.